 1. Change passwords

-Make a point to update all your passwords for next year, especially those for bank, credit card and other sensitive accounts.
+Make a point to update all passwords for next year, especially those for bank, credit card and other sensitive accounts.

 2. Request a free credit report

 Federal law entitles you to one free credit report every year from each of the three major credit reporting agencies.
-Download one during a commercial break and review it for mistakes or suspicious activity.
+Download one during a commercial break, and review it for mistakes or suspicious activity.

-Make sure you are requesting your reports from AnnualCreditReport.com, which is the only website authorized under the law to provide free credit reports.
+Make sure you are requesting your reports from AnnualCreditReport.com, the official website for free credit reports.
 Other websites might send you reports, but there’s usually a catch.
 For example, the site might automatically enroll you in a credit monitoring service or some other subscription program.
-See “How to Get Your Free Credit Report in 6 Easy Steps.”
-Or, check out our Solutions Center for help with credit card debt.
+While you’re at it, check out our Solutions Center for help with credit card debt.

 3. Review your FSA balance